Robbie Lawler: Ultimate Fighting Championship

 Lawler made his UFC debut at UFC 37 against veteran Aaron Riley.
 Lawler won the bout via unanimous decision.
 Lawler fought again in the next month against Steve Berger at UFC 37.5 and won via TKO.
 In his next fight, Lawler faced another veteran, Tiki Ghosn at UFC 40 and won in a highlight-reel knockout.
 Lawler then fought against Pete Spratt at UFC 42 and lost after he submitted due to a knee injury.
 Lawler came back to get a win over fellow boxing and wrestling specialist Chris Lytle via unanimous decision at UFC 45.

 In his next UFC bout, Lawler faced former WEC Welterweight Champion and future longtime Strikeforce Welterweight Champion Nick Diaz at UFC 47.
-Lawler was handed the first of only two knockout losses of his career to date in the second round.
+Lawler was handed the first of only three knockout losses of his career to date in the second round.
 Lawler then lost again at UFC 50 against the late Evan Tanner, who would win the UFC Middleweight Championship in his next fight.